 This year, the conference will be held completely online, with participants and audience joining us remotely.
 The format allows us to widen the debate, with researchers, politicians, experts and journalists joining the discussion online.
-Details of how to register will be released soon.

 We are delighted to welcome experienced print and broadcast journalists Jennifer Baker and Monika Jones as hosts for our conference.
 Monika will oversee events on Wednesday 25 November, with Jennifer taking care of the proceedings on Thursday 26 November.